Nutrition support and tube feeding with cancer

 Parenteral nutrition (PN)

-Parenteral nutrition (PN) is when nutritional fluid is given directly into the bloodstream through a tube into a vein (intravenously).
+Parenteral nutrition (PN) is when nutritional fluid goes directly into the bloodstream through a vein (intravenously).

-• you cannot have the nutrition through your digestive system.
-For example, if you have had surgery to your small bowel, or your bowel is blocked.
+• You cannot have nutritional fluid through your stomach or small bowel.
+For example, if you cannot have fluid this way because you had surgery to your small bowel, your bowel is blocked, or you are unable to absorb food.

-• it is difficult to put in a tube used for enteral nutrition (EN).
-For example, after some types of surgery to the head, neck or stomach.
+• It is difficult to put in a tube for EN.
+For example, this can happen after some types of surgery to the head, neck or stomach.

-Many people can have tube feeding at home.
-Having parenteral nutrition (PN) is more difficult to deal with than having enteral nutrition (EN), such as NG or PEG feeding.
-You may need to be referred to a specialist hospital to be shown how to manage the PN feeds at home.
+Some people can have parenteral or enteral nutrition at home.
+PN is more difficult to manage than EN.
+You may need to be referred to a specialist hospital to be shown how to manage the PN feeds.

 The thought of having tube feeding at home may make you feel anxious.
 Before you are discharged from hospital, you will be shown how to manage your feeding system.
 If you have a carer, they will be shown too.
 You are usually given written instructions to help when you are at home.

-Home tube feeding for nutritional support will not start until you, and your carer if you have one, feel confident in dealing with the tube and the feeds.
+You will not start tube feeding at home until you, and your carer if you have one, feel confident in dealing with the tube and the feeds.

-A team of healthcare professionals will also help to support you at home.
-The support offered to people may vary, but your GP, district nurse and dietitian can help you.
+A team of healthcare professionals will support you when you are home.
+The support offered to people may vary, but your GP, district nurse and dietitian can help.

 Your feelings about tube feeding

-Many people feel upset if they need a feeding tube for nutritional support or cannot eat or drink as they normally would.
+Many people feel upset if they need a feeding tube for nutrition support.
 You may find having enteral feeding such as an NG tube or a PEG affects how you feel about your body image.
 These are all normal reactions.

 We have more information about coping with your emotions.